olimorris/onedarkpro.nvim/README.md

   }
 ```

-Additional filetypes and buffer types can be added in the config.

 ### Configuring options

 #### Formatting

 Alongside styles, the colorscheme applies some opinionated formatting.
-These can be found in the [theme.lua](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/theme.lua) file with `style` options containing `theme.*` values.

 These can be configured with the following options:

 ```lua
 options = {